-The police department has officers who perform various duties such as responding to emergency and non-emergency calls, conducting preliminary investigations of crimes, handling traffic accidents, enforcing criminal and traffic laws including city ordinances, making arrests, and providing services to business establishments and residential neighborhoods.
+The Police Department has officers who perform various duties such as responding to emergency and non-emergency calls, conducting preliminary investigations of crimes, handling traffic accidents, enforcing criminal and traffic laws including city ordinances, making arrests, and providing services to business establishments and residential neighborhoods.
 The officers within the patrol division are supervised by eight patrol sergeants.
-Within the patrol division, there are many programs that police officers actively work in such as D.A.R.E., police reserves, police explorers, Teens Driving Safe Traffic Diversion School, Home Alone Safety, bicycle patrol, and our emergency response unit (ERU).
+Within the patrol division, there are many programs that police officers actively work in such as D.A.R.E., police reserves, police explorers, Teens Driving Safe Traffic Diversion School, Home Alone Safety, bicycle patrol, and our emergency response unit.
 The patrol commander oversees this division.

 If you need to report a crime, file a police report, or speak with a police officer, please call 911 immediately.

-The police department consists of detectives and an investigative CSO assigned to the Services Division who actively follow up on criminal cases throughout the City of Maple Grove.
-Five detectives are assigned as school resource officers (SRO) within the Maple Grove and Osseo secondary schools.
-The Services Division consists of two sergeants, crime analyst, safe streets unit, and community service officers.
-The entire Services Division is supervised by the commander of services.
+The Police Department consists of detectives and an investigative CSO assigned to the services division who actively follow up on criminal cases throughout the City of Maple Grove.
+Five detectives are assigned as school resource officers within the Maple Grove and Osseo secondary schools.
+The services division consists of two sergeants, crime analyst, safe streets unit, and community service officers.
+The entire division is supervised by the commander of services.

 If you were the victim of a crime and want to check on the current status of your case, call 763-494-6100.
 Be prepared to share your full name and/or case number to be referred to the proper detective.